kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

 Here, `requestAnimationFrame(...)` is used to ensure smooth drawing.
 In the `animate()` function we first clear the canvas.
 Then we rotate the vertices, calculate the perspective effect and draw the cube.
-Finally, we add some small amounts to the angles that the cube will be rotated by the next time it is drawn.
+Finally, we increase the rotation angles so the cube will have rotated a bit the next time it is drawn.

 The finished application can be seen here.
-The source code is 1906 bytes when we also count a little bit of markup and layout code.
+The source code is 1906 bytes when we include a little bit of markup and layout code.

-And with that, this first part of the blog series is finished.
-Read what happens in the next part — then we'll shrink the code!
-We work relentlessly, and have only one goal in mind: to reduce the number of bytes.
-Everything will be fine, as long as the cube looks roughly the same as before.
+With that, this first part of the series is finished.
+Read on to see what happens in the next part, then we'll shrink the code!
+We will have only one goal in mind: to reduce the number of bytes while making the cube appear as before.